Hightown, Merseyside: History

 Matthew Tinker published by Sefton Libraries Corporation, Southport, 2003.
 This edition of the book contains 40 photographs, 2 maps & 8 appendices including personal stories of men listed on the Hightown War Memorial (Appendix 3 by Hal Giblin), and history of The Truant School (Appendix 7 by Andrew Lee-Hart).

 Transport

 The village is served by Hightown railway station, on the Northern Line of the Merseyrail network.
 Services run to Southport and to Hunts Cross via Liverpool city centre.
 The Liverpool, Crosby and Southport Railway opened in 1848 (from Southport to Waterloo initially).
 It was absorbed in the Lancashire and Yorkshire Railway Company, 1850.
 There is also a local bus service that runs to Hall Road, located in nearby Crosby.
+Unfortunately as Hightown is connected to the Northern Line of the Merseyrail network, residents (mostly dangerous criminals) are free to invade Formby at will, pillaging local amenities like Tesco.

 Sport

 The Blundellsands Sailing Club celebrated its centenary in 2007.
 The clubhouse is located on the foreshore and the post code is L38 0BU.
 On the beach, approximately 50 metres from the Sailing club are the remains of a three- to four-thousand-year-old forest.

 Hightown also has its own sports club, the Hightown Club, which also celebrated its centenary in 2007.
 A brief history was written at this time and featured on the club's cricket website and in local media.